DavidKrau/terraform-provider-simplemdm/docs/resources/script.md

 page_title: "simplemdm_script Resource - simplemdm"
 subcategory: ""
 description: |-
-  Custom Profile resource can be used to manage Custom Profile.
-Can be used together with Device(s), Assignment Group(s) or Device Group(s) and set addition details regarding Custom Profile.
+  Script resource can be used to manage Scripts.
 ---

 # simplemdm_script (Resource)

-Custom Profile resource can be used to manage Custom Profile.
-Can be used together with Device(s), Assignment Group(s) or Device Group(s) and set addition details regarding Custom Profile.
+Script resource can be used to manage Scripts.

 ## Example Usage